Soil, Slope and Foundation Stability

 The International Code Council has approved this event for .65 CEUs in the specialty area of Sitework (Preferred Provider No. 1232).

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).

-Jeffrey L. Snyder has over 20 years of experience as a geotechnical professional for transportation, commercial, industrial and municipal projects throughout the Midwest and beyond particularly in Ohio, Michigan, Illinois, Indiana, Iowa, Pennsylvania, and Kentucky.
+Mr. Snyder is a geotechnical professional for transportation, commercial, industrial and municipal projects throughout the upper Midwest including in Ohio, Michigan, Illinois, Indiana, Pennsylvania, and Kentucky.
 He provides analyses and recommendations for shallow and deep foundation systems as well as landslide evaluation and remediation.
 He has co-authored several papers on lateral loading behavior of driven pile foundations.
 Mr. Snyder earned his B.S. and M.S. degrees in Civil Engineering from Brigham Young University.